 Comment.
-The introductory clause of former Section 301 is restated in Section 7050(a) (jurisdiction in superior court) without substantive change.
-The remainder of former Section 301 is restated in Section 7051 (venue) without substantive change.
+The introductory clause of former Section 301 is restated in Section 7050 (exclusive jurisdiction) without substantive change.
+The provision of former Section 301 relating to venue in cases involving domiciliaries is restated in Section 7051 (domiciliary venue) without substantive change.
+The provision of former Section 301 relating to venue in cases involving nondomiciliaries is superseded by Section 7052 (nondomiciliary venue).
+See the Comment to Section 7052.